shank885/SHANK885/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a Machine Learning Engineer.
-- 🌱 I’m currently learning more concepts of machine learning.
+- 🌱 I’m currently learning more concepts of Machine Learning and AI.
-- 🤔 I’m looking for help with learning guitar.
 - 📫 How to reach me: shashankshekhar885@gmail.com
 - ⚡ Fun fact: I  write for machines😄.